There are 2 things that most companies do a terrible job of when hiring.

 If you’re trying to attract the best talent, put forth your best effort to write a compelling job posting.
 And when I say “job posting” I’m not just referring to the job description.
 I’m referring to the posting/advertisement that appears on job sites like ours, Luke’s Circle.

 Make sense?
 Writing a compelling job posting will help you draw more (and better) applicants.
 Take it seriously and take your time.

 Now let’s talk about the 2nd topic…

 In general, if companies viewed all applicants as potential customers, their entire business would perform better.
 It would set the tone for the culture from the very first interaction a future employee has with the company.

 It doesn’t matter if you sell a consumer product or a B2B product.
-The more superfans you have, the more people you have talking about your company, and the more likely it is that you’ll benefit from that in some form (i.e. a customer referral, a positive online review, etc.).
+The more superfans you have, the more people you have talking about your company, and the more likely it is that you’ll benefit from that in some form (i.e. a customer referral, a positive online review, employee referral, etc.).

 In my opinion, how a company treats applicants is indicative of how well they treat their customers and their employees.
 So for all of you hiring managers and employers who are reading this, here’s a suggestion: conduct an audit of your interactions with your job applicants and see how well you communicate with them.
 Do they leave the process (even if they don’t get the job) with a positive feeling about your company?